-The South Lawson Circuit Walk is a scenic bushwalk that takes in four small but pretty waterfalls in the southern part of Lawson, a quiet town located 14 km east of Katoomba in the Blue Mountains.
+The South Lawson Waterfall Circuit is a scenic bushwalking trail that passes by four small but picturesque waterfalls in the southern part of Lawson.

-It’s also one of the few dog-friendly walks in the Blue Mountains where your furry friend is more than welcome to join and enjoy this exciting hike.
+It’s also one of the few dog-friendly walks in the Blue Mountains, where your furry friend is more than welcome to join you on this enjoyable hike.

 ---|---|